Khama blasted over anti-trophy hunting stance

 In addition, the groups have persuaded CITES to adopt increasingly onerous conditions to trade in CITES-listed hunting trophies.

-“The imposition of bans or more stringent requirements is likely to have serious impacts on the hunting industries in countries such as Botswana and most of our neighbours given that a large proportion of revenues generated from hunting is generated from hunters from North America and Europe,” Mthimkhulu said.
+“The imposition of bans or more stringent requirements is likely to have a serious impact on the hunting industries in countries such as Botswana and most of our neighbours given that a large proportion of revenues generated from hunting is generated from hunters from north America and Europe,” Mr Mthimkhulu said.

 Southern African countries strongly oppose moves by Europe to ban trophy hunting.

-Southern African rangeland countries argue that the ban has a negative impact on local community livelihoods and conservation efforts.
+Southern Africa rangeland countries argue that the ban has a negative impact on local community livelihoods and conservation efforts.

 The countries further argue that a blanket ban overlooks their role in sustainable wildlife management and urges for a more inclusive approach that considers their perspectives and needs.